Nivesht

-Nivesht (نيوشت) (Note: Also romanized as Nīvasht and Nīvesht; also known as Nīāz) is a village in Shahsavan Kandi Rural District of the Central District of Saveh County, Markazi province, Iran.
+Nivesht (نيوشت) (Note: Also romanized as Nīvasht and Nīvesht; also known as Nīāz) is a village in Shahsavan Kandi Rural District of the Central District in Saveh County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 201 in 81 households.
 The following census in 2011 counted 153 people in 70 households.
-The 2016 census measured the population of the village as 349 people in 124 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 349 people in 124 households, the most populous in its rural district.